ucsb-cs56/ucsb-cs56.github.io/_topics/java_double_equals_vs_dot_equals.md

 How we do this depends on the object.

 * Suppose we already have an integer that is unique for each object (e.g. `int perm` in the case of a `Student` object), then we can just return that integer.
 * Suppose we have a String, or a concatenation of String values that is unique for the object.
 For example, for a `UCSBCourse` object, it might be `String dept` (e.g. `"CMPSC"`) and `String courseNum` (e.g. `"130A"`).
-In that case, we could concatenate the strings, and take the hashCode of the resulting object.
-Here we are relying on the `java.lang.String` implementation of hashCode to give us the properties we are looking for in a good hashCode.
+In that case, we could concatenate the strings, and take the `hashCode` of the resulting object.
+Here we are relying on the `java.lang.String` implementation of `hashCode` to give us the properties we are looking for in a good `hashCode`.